MrMarrant/SCP-035/STEAM.md

 [h2]Features[/h2]
 SCP-035 appears to be a white porcelain comedy mask.

 Humanoid subjects of SCP-035, or in visual contact with it, experience a strong urge to put it on.
 When SCP-035 is placed on the face of an individual, an alternate brain wave pattern from SCP-035 overlaps that of the original host, effectively snuffing it out and causing brain death to the subject.
 Subject then claims to be the consciousness contained within SCP-035.

 [img]https://i.imgur.com/uq1SB8T.jpg[/img]

 The aim of this addon was to remake the SCP-035 entity in its entirety, but with more immersive effects, in a desire to bring the experience closer to the original.
-It features numerous sounds for effects, interactions and ambience and custom animations and model.

 [h3]ENTITY[/h3]